 Translated from the Greek, ‘Above all and put on’ references the metaphor of an upper garment.
 Paul commands us to ‘put on love.’
 We are to make a daily choice to intentionally clothe ourselves with His character qualities, the chief of them being love.
 You know there are times I don’t pick out the godliest outfits.
 Too often I clothe myself with selfishness and judgment, laziness, and frustration, instead of putting on love.
 But what grace that we don’t have to sleep in the same clothes every day!

 So, let’s ask ourselves, do we put on love with the same intensity that we pick out our clothes for school or a night out?
 Do we call our girlfriends to decide how we can ‘put on and show love’ to others in extravagant, counter-culture ways?”

 My daughter and I continued to sort through this very real struggle, because let’s be super honest for a minute, this isn’t solely a heart check for teen girls, is it?

-Even after decades of naming Jesus as Lord, it still doesn’t come naturally for me.
+Even after decades of naming Jesus as Lord, it still doesn’t come naturally to me.
 But love is our invitation to act.
-We have a choice to love others as we love ourselves, and in that choice we become more like Him as we let the Holy Spirit tutor us on loving in the hard places.
+We have a choice to love others as we love ourselves, and in that choice, we become more like Him as we let the Holy Spirit tutor us on loving in the hard places.